OPEnSLab-OSU/OPEnS-Hypnos/README.md

 MOSFET circuitry is introduced in HYPNOS to cut down power to peripherals.
 Additional RTC and microSD for accurate timekeeping and data logging.

 * `Hypnos` Power + RTC + microSD with FeatherWing footprint.
 Allow control on 3.3V and Vbus rail.
 Using MOSFET circuit and Feather deep sleep
+* `Hypnos 12V` Upgraded from regular Hypnos.
+Can control one more rail of higher voltage (9-24V) at max 0.7A.
 * `eDNA.lbr` Eagle library that has the push button, MOSFET footprints
 * `powerboard.lbr` Eagle library that has FeatherWing pin layout